AltayYuzeir/PaddleOCR-UI/README.md

 ## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Please feel free to submit a Pull Request.
+- Right now, I am also exploring saving objects like tables, charts, grapgh and formulas as images and inserting them back into the DOCX file, while keeping their approximate location.

 ## License